Back to Resource Hub

 3. Automation enables flexibility and scalability to respond to volatile consumer demand

 Just what is up with today’s moody consumers?
 One day everyone is climbing over each other for a bottle of hand sanitizer, and the next, they’re playing tug-of-war over bicycles.
 Material handlers must meet the high demands and changing preferences of consumers, who have become accustomed to quick and easy access to products through direct-to-consumer (DTC) and e-commerce channels.
+This volatility in demand requires an unprecedented level of flexibility and adaptability in production and distribution.

 Material handlers can use flexible automation to rapidly ramp production up and down or produce a higher mix of products to overcome this volatile demand.
 Unlike fixed infrastructure, flexible automation systems allow for modular floor layouts, can quickly recalculate mobile robot paths, and are installed in a matter of days or weeks.
-In addition, Robotics as a Service options allow companies to get better ROI and scale up or down faster as robots are paid for on a subscription basis rather than as capital hardware.
+These features are vital in an era where consumer trends can shift overnight, requiring a complete overhaul of production lines.

 4. Automation combats labor shortages and a shrinking workforce

-Eliminating tedious tasks with the help of automation technologies like AMRs and co-bots gives a smaller labor force a much-needed boost, increasing efficiency by up to 85% compared to just labor alone.
-And it’s not just about productivity—a recent survey of executives found that automation can improve labor retention as well, with a staggering 85% believing that automating specific tasks will allow their employees to focus on more stimulating and enjoyable work and make the workplace a safer environment.
+And it’s not just about productivity—a recent survey of executives found that automation can improve labor retention as well, with a staggering 85% believing that automating specific tasks will allow their employees to focus on more stimulating and enjoyable work.
+By reducing the manual and repetitive aspects of work, automation enhances job satisfaction, making it easier to attract and retain talent in a competitive market.
+It also plays a key role in making the workplace a safer environment, minimizing physical strain, and reducing the risk of injuries.

 5. Automation mitigates raw material shortages and inflation by increasing visibility

-Though it’s pretty unlikely, we’ll see manufacturers and warehouses completely sever ties with global suppliers; automation can give material handlers access to backup strategies that bring them closer to their customers and unlock new productivity and flexibility benefits.
-In the long run, this will give many companies a competitive edge over those that adopt a “wait and see” approach to supply chain disruptions.
+Though it’s pretty unlikely we’ll see manufacturers and warehouses completely sever ties with global suppliers, automation can give material handlers access to backup strategies that bring them closer to their customers and unlock new productivity and flexibility benefits.
+This includes creating agile manufacturing processes, enhancing communication with local suppliers, optimizing warehousing strategies, and developing responsive transportation networks.
+By leveraging automation, businesses can maintain more efficient control over their supply chains, mitigating the effects of international disruptions, inflation, and material shortages.

 To learn more about how flexible automation helps companies adapt to disruptions, diversify their supplier base, use data to maintain consistent inventory levels and avoid downtime, retain their workforce, and improve quality, check out “Shock and Yaw: How Material Handling Robotics Can Drive Supply Chain Resiliency.”